Scroll Top

 This famous dive site is situated on the western shore of the island of Hvar.
 Campanella – Italian for “belfry”.
 It is a monumental, underwater rock spire located to the west of the island of Mali Vodnjak, belonging to the archipelago of the Pakleni Otoci.

-Campanella rises from 60-70 meters to a depth of 13 meters, and like most formations lying in the open sea, it is washed by strong sea currents that nourish its corals, sponges and bryozoans.
+Campanella rises from depths of 60–70 meters to just 13 meters below the surface.
+Like most formations exposed to the open sea, it is swept by strong currents that feed its rich growth of corals, sponges, and bryozoans.

-During another dive, it is worth swimming around the so-called Small Campanella – a formation separated from the main peak by a saddle and forming, together with Campanella, a small underwater mountain range.
-Due to the big depths and frequent diving currents at Campanella, this spot is addressed to advanced divers.
+On a separate dive, it is worth circling the so-called Small Campanella—a formation separated from the main peak by a saddle and forming, together with Campanella, a compact underwater mountain range.
+Due to its significant depths and frequent strong currents, Campanella is a site best suited for advanced divers.